aloma-io/aloma-io/development-guide/cli-setup-and-workflow.md

 export const condition = {
   customer: {
     email: String,
-    validated: { $exists: false }  // Only run if not already validated }
+    validated: null  // Only run if not already validated }
 };